 As an internship advisor for clinical psychology Ph.D. students at Palo Alto University (PAU), each year I provide intensive individual advising to students applying to a variety of internship sites (VA, university counseling, integrated health, forensic settings) starting from May/June until APPIC Match Day.
 The students have found the unique internship advising program at PAU to be invaluable, and I am proud to have been engaged in its development and execution over the past 8 years.
 I realize that the support doctoral students in other graduate programs most often receive focuses on research-related activity (presentations, publications, and dissertation) and that they could use more support around professional development in their clinical work.
 Therefore, I decided to compile thoughts and resources through Grad Corner to share with clinical and counseling psychology doctoral students across the country.
 Many of my former advisees have expressed their appreciation for hands-on support through the stressful internship application process and have gone on to advise and mentor other doctoral students through the process.

 A little more about me: I have always enjoyed training, teaching, and advising.
-I first got involved in training on the clinical side during my internship at the University of Maryland’s Counseling Center (training committee) and then continued during my time as staff psychologist and supervisor (postdoc and master’s level interns) in Counseling & Psychological Services at Cal State University, East Bay.
+I first got involved in training on the clinical side during my internship at the University of Maryland’s Counseling Center (training committee) and then continued during my time as staff psychologist and supervisor (postdoc and master’s level interns) in Counseling & Psychological Services at Cal State University, East Bay (Hayward).
 During my 8 years of serving as a practicum coordinator and internship advisor in the clinical psychology Ph.D.
 Program at PAU, I learned a lot from training directors, clinical supervisors, and students about important aspects of clinical training and professional development.
 I have been licensed as a psychologist in California since 2006.
-I currently provide psychotherapy in an independent practice and facilitate support groups for Stanford graduate women business students (MBA and Ph.D.).
+I currently provide psychotherapy in an independent practice in Menlo Park, CA, and facilitate support groups for Stanford graduate women business students (MBA and Ph.D.).

 Currently the main focus of Grad Corner is on internship application preparation, but check back periodically as more content and resources may be added.
 I welcome you to contact me with suggestions or requests about information and resources: email@example.com .